-- D. Preliminary Board of commissioners review.
+- D. Preliminary board of commissioners review.
 Upon receipt of such a request, the town administrator or designee shall place the matter on the agenda of the board of commissioners, and the board of commissioners shall, in its discretion, determine whether or not it desires the town administrator or designee to pursue negotiations with the property owner relative to the entry into a development agreement.
-In the event that the board of commissioners determines not to proceed with further negotiations or discussions regarding the development agreement, the fee paid by the property owner shall be refunded.
+In the event that the board of commissioners instructs the town administrator or shall be refunded.
 In the event that the board of commissioners instructs the town administrator or designee to proceed with further negotiations, the fee shall thereafter be nonrefundable, regardless of whether or not a development agreement is ultimately executed between the town and the property owner. - E. Submission requirements.
 Upon the board of commissioner's determining that it desires to proceed with further negotiations relative to a development agreement, the property owner shall promptly submit a development proposal for the subject property to include the following information: - (1) Legal description of the lands to include identification of lands or out-parcels to be exempt from the agreement. - (2) The persons, firms or corporations having a legal or equitable interest in the land. - (3) The desired duration of the development agreement, but not exceeding three years. - (4) The development uses desired to be permitted on the land, including population densities and building intensities and heights. - (5) A description of all existing and proposed public facilities that will serve the land. - (6) Identification of Land Use Plan district or Future Land Use Map amendments that will be required if the proposed development proposal were to be approved. - (7) The Future Land Use Map and zoning district designations of all abutting property; the complete names and addresses of all property owners abutting or lying within 200 feet of the subject property as currently listed in the Pinellas County records one week prior to the agreement application. - (8) A certified property boundary survey prepared by a registered Florida surveyor no more than 12 months prior to the property owner's written request for the development agreement. - (9) All environmentally sensitive lands, DEP jurisdictional wetlands and lands subject to the jurisdiction and regulations of the Southwest Florida Water Management District shall be shown on a survey of the property.